-- (2) Other matters which were not approved by the Audit Committee but were approved by two-thirds or more of all directors: None - 2.
+- A. Independent directors' objections, reservations or major suggestions: None. - B. Resolutions of the Audit Committee and the Company's response to the Audit Committee's opinion: The proposal be and hereby were accepted as proposed unanimously by all independent directors, and were also accepted as proposed unanimously by the Board of Directors afterwards. - (2) Other matters which were not approved by the Audit Committee but were approved by two-thirds or more of all directors: None - 2.
 If there are independent directors' avoidance of motions in conflict of interest, the directors' names, contents of motion, causes for avoidance and voting should be specified: None - 3.
-Communications between the independent directors, the company's internal auditor and CPAs (e.g. the material items, methods and results of audits of corporate finance or operations, etc.) - (1) In addition to providing audit reports (or tracking reports) to be reviewed by Audit Committee members in the month following completion of items to be audited (or to be tracked) and attending board of directors meetings to report results of audit operations, the internal audit director is also required to report to Audit Committee members on the results of annual audit operations and self-inspections of the internal control system to make sure the Audit Committee members have no objection. - (2) If necessary, Audit Committee members will exchange ideas with accountants on the Company's financial status.
+Communications between the independent directors, the company's internal auditor and CPAs (e.g. the material items, methods and results of audits of corporate finance or operations, etc.) - (1) In addition to providing audit reports (or tracking reports) to be reviewed by Audit Committee members in the month following completion of items to be audited (or to be tracked) and attending board of directors meetings to report results of audit operations, the internal audit director is also required to report to Audit Committee members on the results of annual audit operations and self-inspections of the internal control system to make sure the Audit Committee members have no objection. - (2) The Audit Committee members regularly communicates with CPAs on the Company's financial status.